ajiwandi/New_Repository/README.md

  learning how to create a new repository with pak Roy

-Hello this is my first time learning how to operate github, and this time i try to create new repository with pak Roy.
+Hello this is my first time learning how to operate github, and this time i try to create a new repository with pak Roy.